Josey Jewell: Professional career

+Denver Broncos

-The Denver Broncos selected Jewell in the fourth round (106th overall) of the 2018 NFL Draft.
+The Denver Broncos selected Jewell in the fourth round (106th overall) of the 2018 NFL draft.
 Jewell was the 14th linebacker drafted in 2018.

 On May 10, 2018, the Denver Broncos signed Jewell to a four-year, $3.17 million contract that includes a signing bonus of $713,982.

 He entered training camp and competed for a role as a backup inside linebacker against Zaire Anderson, Joseph Jones, Jerrol Garcia-Williams, and Keishawn Bierria.

 In his second career NFL regular season game versus the Oakland Raiders, Jewell recorded two combined tackles.

 In Week 4 of the 2020 season against the New York Jets on Thursday Night Football, Jewell recorded a team high ten tackles and sacked Sam Darnold twice during the 37–28 win.

 On September 21, 2021, Jewell was placed on injured reserve with a pectoral injury.

 On March 15, 2022, Jewell signed a two-year contract extension with the Broncos.

-On December 11, 2022, Jewell recorded two interceptions and nine tackles in the 34-28 loss.
+On December 11, 2022, Jewell recorded two interceptions and nine tackles in a 34–28 loss to the Kansas City Chiefs.

+Carolina Panthers

+On March 13, 2024, Jewell signed a three-year, $22.75 million contract with the Carolina Panthers.
+On July 22, 2025, Jewell was released by the Panthers due to health concerns surrounding lingering concussion symptoms.